akeley98/MediocrePy/README.md

 The chunk format is a bit confusing because it's neither row-major nor column-major.
 Instead it's sort of this 3D layout where both the most and least significant dimensions correspond to the width axis.
 It'll make more sense once I explain the reason it's designed this way: it makes it possible for vectorized combine algorithms to combine 8 columns of data at a time while reading as small a portion of memory as possible.
 You can see how easily chunk 0 can be combined into the output `[a0, a1, a2, a3, a4, a5, a6, a7]`, and how chunk 1 can be combined into `[a8, a9, a10, 0, 0, 0, 0, 0]`.
 A vectorized combine algorithm can calculate 8 results at a time (1 for each lane of the 8 lanes in a vector) just by reading in `combine_count` vectors at a time (4 in this case), with all computation for a single column of data confined to a single lane of a vector.
 The functions `mediocre_chunk_ptr` and `mediocre_chunk_data` may be helpful for dealing with the chunk format: they let you index chunk data more-or-less like it were normal 2D array.

 A MediocreInput instance will be tasked with converting data into chunk format.
+You may wish to implement a new kind of MediocreInput in order to allow the library to process new kinds of arrays, with the work of loading data from arrays being done in parallel with the combine work, rather than strictly before the combine work (as would occur if you converted those arrays to a format already known to the library before calling `mediocre_combine` - a totally valid solution if it is acceptably efficient).

 A MediocreFunctor instance will be tasked with combining data in chunk format.
+You may wish to implement a new kind of MediocreFunctor if you want to design a new algorithm for combining data while taking advantage of the parallelism and asynchronous input loading capabilities provided by the mediocre library.

-As an aspiring MediocreInput or MediocreFunctor implementor, you will write a factory function that will return 4 things to the user through a MediocreInput or MediocreFunctor structure:
+As an aspiring MediocreInput or MediocreFunctor implementor, you will write a factory function that will return 5 or 4 things to the user through a MediocreInput or MediocreFunctor structure:

-A loop function that will poll for and execute commands given by the mediocre library, commands to either It should return nonzero if it encounters an error and zero if it is successful.
+A loop function that will poll for and execute commands given by the mediocre library.
+It should return nonzero if it encounters an error and zero if it is successful.
+I'll explain the structure and requirements on this function later.

 A void pointer to "user data", which holds data you need to do your job.
 This pointer will be passed to and should be cast to the actual type of the user data in the functions that you implement.